yt-dlp/yt-dlp/README.md

                                     remove takes precedence.
 The syntax and
                                     available categories are the same as for --sponsorblock-mark except that "default"
-                                    refers to "all,-filler" and poi_highlight is
+                                    refers to "all,-filler" and poi_highlight and
-                                    not available
+                                    chapter are not available
     --sponsorblock-chapter-title TEMPLATE
                                     An output template for the title of the SponsorBlock chapters created by